Thameslink: Peak hours

 During peak hours, Peterborough to Horsham services call at Faygate between Ifield and Littlehaven, providing the primary service to this station.

+During the morning peak hours only, southbound Peterborough to Horsham services call at Knebworth.

-There are also three extra trains throughout the evening peak hours that operate from Gatwick Airport to Bedford in that direction only, calling at various stations.
+Three extra trains throughout the evening peak hours operate from Gatwick Airport to Bedford in that direction only, calling at various stations.

 History

 Conceptual origins and post-war planning (1941–1970s)

 The strategic concept for a north–south through-running railway in London has deep historical roots, predating the Thameslink name by decades.
 Passenger services operated across London through the Snow Hill tunnel from mid-Victorian times until World War I, when services were withdrawn as inner-London traffic shifted to buses and trams.

 On 14 June 1941, railway manager George Dow proposed in an article in The Star a series of electrified, underground main-line routes to interconnect London's termini, arguing that "London suburban lines cannot play their full part... until they have been interconnected across London and electrified".
 This vision was further developed in the post-war County of London Plan (1943) and Greater London Plan (1944).
 A 1949 working party identified a high-priority "Route A" that closely resembled the future Thameslink, designed to integrate suburban services and relieve Underground congestion.
 These ambitious plans were shelved due to post-war austerity, and the Snow Hill Tunnel route remained open only for cross-London freight trains until 1970.

 Overhead electrification, completed in 1982, allowed the northern section to run as the Midland City Line from Bedford via the Midland Main Line to St Pancras, and via the City Widened Lines to Moorgate.
 (Note: This service was colloquially known as the Bedpan Line from the contracted names of the terminal stations, as had happened with the Bakerloo line.
 In general limited-stop trains served St Pancras, and all-stations trains Moorgate.)